 Inability to manipulate routing tables

 In the current version of the code framework, the user is not able to dynamically manipulate the routing tables over the host instances.
 We have noted this as our upcoming future works with Dr. Liu to contribute to the OpenStack Community.

+Router Interfaces

+When recreating router interfaces using our scripts, we noticed that their status was automatically set to “DOWN” instead of “ACTIVE”.
+When the router interfaces have this status, we are unable to associate floating IPs to VMs on networks that are connected to those routers.
+After looking through the OpenStack documentation, we found no way to change this status using our code.
+The only way to create router interfaces with the “ACTIVE” status is to create them manually through the OpenStack dashboard.

 Profiling the OpenStack Instance (ProfileScript.py)

 This Python script profiles an OpenStack running instance.
 It defines the function Profile_OpenStack which takes as input an established an authenticated connection to the OpenStack instance.
-As a final output, the function delivers an XML file which is time-stamped by the time at which the profiling function was done.
+As a final output, the function delivers an XML file that is time-stamped by the time at which the profiling function was done.

 The algorithm described in the above pseudocode is explained as follows: